Your Guide to Logistics Email Marketing

 Regardless of the purpose of your email, you have an action you want the reader to take.
 Whether that’s downloading a white paper, registering for a webinar, or even just replying to you.
 Whatever the case may be, you need to include a CTA.
 Using a clickable button is a great way to do it since they create a sense of urgency.
 In order to create a compelling CTA, make sure you communicate clearly what it is you want readers to do, and how they will benefit from it.

 Not every logistics email campaign you send will be a success.
 That’s just an unfortunate truth of email marketing.
 But if you consistently track your campaigns’ results, you’ll be able to identify what type of emails do well and which don’t.

 Different subject lines affect open rates, while body copy, design and CTAs affect click-through rates.
 You can utilize A/B testing to figure out what performs better.
 Just make sure you’re only testing one aspect of the email at one time.
 For example, if you’re testing subject lines, don’t test your CTA.
 This will make it easier to pinpoint what aspect of your email is underperforming.
 If you need some inspiration on what to test consider these:

 - Content offering (white paper, ebook, webinar, etc.)

-Let ZoomInfo help your organization grow.
-Access the database with the most extensive contact and company information in the marketplace.
+Let ZoomInfo help your shipping or logistics organization grow.
+Access the b2b contact database with the most extensive contact and company information in the marketplace.
 Contact ZoomInfo today.

 Originally published on December 14, 2015.